 Beyond the resolution, the panel offers a fast 1ms response time as well as a 75Hz refresh rate which matches the highest performance that you'll see in this price range.

-Another perk of this monitor is the inclusion of AMD's FreeSync technology to match the response rate of the monitor to a compatible AMD GPU to ensure the smoothest performance.
+Another perk of this monitor is the inclusion of AMD's FreeSync technology to match the response rate of the monitor to a compatible AMD GPU (often found in a gaming laptop) to ensure the smoothest performance.

-The included stand offers an adjustable viewing angle from -5 to 15 degrees and can be removed for use with a VESA mount (100mm by 100mm).
+The included stand offers an adjustable viewing angle from -5 to 15 degrees (not to mention its sleek design) and can be removed for use with a VESA mount (100mm by 100mm).
 Choose between two HDMI and one VGA port in addition to two integrated 2W speakers.

 AOC is a fairly well-known brand in the world of PC gaming and their G2460VQ6 monitor offers excellent performance for the price.
 This model offers full 1080P HD with AMD's FreeSync technology and anti-blue light technology to combat harmful rays of light.